siefca/attribute-filters/docs/USAGE.md

 ### Querying sets in models ###

-When your attribute sets are defined then you can use couple of class methods to query them, e.g. to check their contents.
+When your "global" attribute sets are defined, you can use couple of class methods to query them.

 #### `attribute_set(set_name)` ####

 The [`attribute_set`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/ClassMethods:attribute_set)
 (a.k.a `attributes_that`) class method called with a single argument **returns the attribute set of the given name**.
-It will always return an `AttributeSet` instance, even if there is not set of the given name (in that case the resulting set will be empty).
+It will always return the instance of `AttributeSet` class, even if there is no set registered under the given name (in that case the resulting set will be empty).

 Example: